If you’ve got a passion for writing audience-specific, attention-grabbing content under pressure, then you might consider becoming a copywriter.

 This does take time, but this will pay off if you schedule a little tuition in each day.
 Treat learning copywriting like revision or when you used to mark up your English literature homework.
 Annotation is key so that you can easily mark useful tips to go back to, as you develop your career.

-Engage in some training develop your copywriting skills
+2. Engage in training to learn copywriting skills

 There are hundreds, if not thousands of copywriting courses that you can take to help improve your copywriting capabilities.
 The range of courses means that you can study when and where it suits.
 If you’ve already got a day job, and only have the evenings to study, enrol on a distance learning online course that can work around you.